wirrunna/CamillaDSP-an-implemantation/README.md

 # CamillaDSP-an-Implemantation
 ### Implementing CamillaDSP on a Raspberry Pi 5 on a 10.1" Touch screen

+Following https://www.audiosciencereview.com/forum/index.php?threads/rpi-camilladsp-tutorial.29656/ I built CamillaDSP running on a Raspberry Pi 5 to tri-amp a pair of modified Klipschorns, a USB connected Motu UltraLite Mk.5 provides the balanced analog input for CamillaDSP and also output to the three stereo amplifiers.
+JiveLite also runs on the RPi providing streaming from a LMS (Squeezebox) server.
+A FLIRC provides remote source selection and volume control.

-Here is a photo of the touch screen showing CamillaDSP (CDSP) with JiveLite.
+Here is a photo of the touch screen showing CamillaDSP (CDSP) with JiveLite playing.
 ![alt text](<Images/10.1 screen front pic.JPG>)

 This photo shows the back of the screen with the RPi5 mounted.
 The support legs have a slot  allowing cables to be fed through keeping some tideness.
 The FLIRC is attached on the right hand side to a USB extension cable.